johny579/uBlock-Filter-List-Cleaner/README.md

 - Create "Last Optimized" Comment at the top (Optional)
 - Delete all other comments starting with "!"
 (Optional)
 - Delete duplicate Filter List items for Brave & uBlock
-- Delete unecessary sub-elements of bigger items (Optional)
+- Delete unnecessary sub-elements of bigger items (Optional)
 - Simple & Polished Modern User Interface with Dark Theme

 # Contributing #